-He is experienced in all phases of litigation, from pre-litigation counseling through trial, and including appeals to the Federal Circuit, the Ninth Circuit, and the California Courts of Appeal.
+Russ is skilled in all phases of litigation, from pre-litigation counseling through trial, and including appeals to the Federal Circuit, the Ninth Circuit, and the California Courts of Appeal.
 He has prepared successful motions on claim construction (Markman) and summary judgment on infringement and validity issues.
-He has litigated in federal district courts, state courts, the International Trade Commission, and in arbitration, and he has successfully mediated several cases.
-Russ has litigated in diverse technical fields, including semiconductors, microprocessors, and consumer audio products, encryption, and mechanical devices.
+He has litigated in federal courts, state courts, the International Trade Commission, and in arbitration, and he has successfully mediated several cases.
+Russ has litigated in diverse technical fields, including semiconductors, microprocessors, food processing equipment, software, consumer audio products, encryption, and mechanical devices.
 Some of his reported decisions include:

 Russ is also experienced in prosecuting patent applications before the U.S. Patent and Trademark Office and brings this knowledge to his counseling and litigation matters.
-He has been involved in the prosecuting more than 100 patent applications in such fields as medical devices, office products, manufacturing equipment, and lithographic printing.
+He has been involved in the prosecuting more than 100 patent applications in such fields as medical devices, manufacturing equipment, office products, and lithographic printing.
 He has also authored several opinions of counsel regarding invalidity and non-infringement.
 Examples of his prosecution work include the following:

 "E-Discovery: Computer-assisted coding is a powerful tool to control complex case e-discovery costs," co-author, InsideCounsel (May 2012)

 "E-discovery: Popular patent venue in Texas adopts model order to rein in e-discovery costs," co-author, InsideCounsel (April 2012)

 "Supreme Court: New Ruling On Patentable Subject Matter," co-author, Hanson Bridgett IP Alert (March 2012) featured in Bar Association of San Francisco’s counsel Newsletter (May 2012)

 "Getting Out of the Eastern District of Texas," co-author, IP LAW360 (April 2011)